YanLitao/fastDP/Reproduction.md

 **2. Runnng the sequential version of DPSGD**

-We use json file to load training parameters.
+We use json file to store and load training parameters.

 Run the following command on one node:
 ```